hello-peter/C_exam/README.md

 # C_exam
-title:
+TITLE`:
-This project is my C language exam project.For reference only
+This project is my C language exam project.For reference only.
-warning:
+WARNING:
 This project must first run the three 'int main()' function in sequence.It's aim to create three files.